HistacomUnity/Histacom2-old/README.md

 YouTube Channel: https://www.youtube.com/channel/UCU3uiIgHdLaNvPYEB1hWPsg (Note that the videos are probably outdated.)

 ## Documentation
-Histacom 2's documentation can be found on the Histacom 2 Wiki: https://github.com/TheRandomMelon/Histacom2/wiki
+Histacom 2's documentation can be found on the Histacom 2 Wiki (WIP): https://github.com/TheRandomMelon/Histacom2/wiki

 ## License
 Histacom 2 is licensed under the [MIT license](https://github.com/TheRandomMelon/Histacom2/blob/master/LICENSE).
 All code committed to the Histacom 2 repository becomes the property of Michael Webb, and cannot be removed under request.
 Please consider this before contributing.